-FFT is a family-based service conducted for an average of 12-14 sessions over 3-4 months.
-The program emphasizes engaging and motivating families to achieve specific and obtainable change-related goals and behaviors to reduce criminal behavior.
+FFT is a family-based service conducted for an average of 12-14 sessions over three to four months.
+The program emphasizes engaging and motivating families to achieve specific and obtainable change-related goals and behaviors, to reduce criminal behavior.

 The Washington State Center for Court Research (WSCCR) completed a study on FFT in August 2016.
 The study showed mixed results regarding recidivism.
 There was significant reduction in recidivism for those that completed FFT compared to those that started and did not complete the intervention.
 The study did not find other statistically significant changes.
-Over the next year, the FFT Project will work with FFT LLC, FFT Clinical Supervisors, the courts, and service providers to continue to enhance efforts to deliver greater quality services based on the recommendations of the study.
-Additionally, the FFT Project is committed to providing model fidelity services to the youth and families served and the policy makers and the taxpayers who fund the program.
+Over the next year, the FFT Project will work with FFT LLC, FFT clinical supervisors, the courts, and service providers to continue to enhance efforts to deliver greater quality services based on the recommendations of the study.
+Additionally, the FFT Project is committed to providing model fidelity services to the youth and families served and the policymakers and taxpayers who fund the program.
 Finally, WSIPP's most recent reports concluded that FFT has the second-best benefit-cost ratio (\$8.94:\$1) among programs for juvenile probationers.

-Twenty-seven juvenile courts across Washington State provide FFT as a CJAA program.
-This service is provided in demographically diverse locations; inter cities, sub-burbs, remote/rural areas, and regions centered on medium-sized communities.
+Twenty-four juvenile courts across Washington State provide FFT as a CJAA program.
+This service is provided in demographically diverse locations: inner cities, suburbs, remote/rural areas, and regions centered on medium-sized communities.
 With the ongoing need of a large-scale multi-site implementation, JR provides statewide QA, oversight of all trainings, and model fidelity for the FFT program.
 JR and WAJCA work collaboratively to develop the funding and oversight for these QA functions.

 The FFT therapists are either juvenile court service employees or contracted service providers.
-In eight of the juvenile courts, a single therapist provides the FFT model in the community service area.
+In nine of the juvenile courts, a single therapist provides the FFT model in the community service area.

-Washington State has seven trained FFT clinical supervisors who provide the therapists with clinical consultation, support, and accountability.
+Washington State has six trained FFT clinical supervisors who provide the therapists with clinical consultation, support, and accountability.
 All FFT therapists receive ongoing training on the practical application of this rigorous and complex intervention.

 FFT therapists are assessed for clinical adherence and fidelity to the FFT model through weekly clinical consultations, therapist evaluations, and training sessions.
-The clinical assessments provide the therapists with ongoing feedback that will ultimately improve services as outlined in the Washington State Functional Family Therapy Project Quality Assurance and Improvement Plan.
+The clinical assessments provide the therapists with ongoing feedback that will ultimately improve services as outlined in the Washington State FFT Project QA and Improvement Plan.

-FFT LLC and the Washington State FFT Project continues to recognize the importance in providing additional clinical consultation, trainings, and guidelines to support the therapist delivering the FFT intervention via online or remote platforms.
-In DCYF's efforts, the FFT Project was successful in providing the therapists with new tools and resources to ensure the families were receiving the service with model fidelity.
+FFT LLC and the Washington State FFT Project continue to recognize the importance of providing additional clinical consultation, training, and guidelines to support the therapist delivering the FFT intervention via online or remote platforms.
+In our efforts, the FFT Project was successful in providing the therapists with new tools and resources to ensure the families were receiving the service with model fidelity.

 FFT LLC's implementation of a new Clinical Service System (CSS), an electronic clinical database the therapists use in their FFT practice, has proven beneficial in monitoring and supporting the clinical practice of the FFT therapists.
 The CSS is a vital tool therapists use to learn the FFT model phase goals and techniques.
 It is essential for documentation of session progress notes, session plans, assessments, and contacts with the referral source.
-The FFT clinical supervisors use the CSS to monitor the therapist practice, to ensure model fidelity.
-The FFT Project will continue to use the CSS to track outcomes and progress and use the data for quality assurance and quality improvement in the implementation and service of the FFT model.
+The FFT clinical supervisors use the CSS to monitor the therapist's practice to ensure model fidelity.
+The FFT Project will continue to use the CSS to track outcomes and progress and use the data for QA and quality improvement in the implementation and service of the FFT model.

-The following results were attained for SFY year 2021:
+The following results were attained for SFY Year 2022: